qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

     shown for the first time, will be initialized and started afterwards.
 For all called lifecylce methods an event is fired.*

-Calling the “show” method triggers the following lifecycle methods:
+Calling the "show" method triggers the following lifecycle methods:

 -  ``initialize``: Initializes the page to show
 -  ``start``: Starts the page that should be shown
 -  ``stop``: Stops the current shown page

-**IMPORTANT**: Define all child widgets of a page when the “initialize” lifecycle method is called, either by listening to the “initialize” event or overriding the ``_initialize`` method.
+**IMPORTANT**: Define all child widgets of a page when the "initialize" lifecycle method is called, either by listening to the "initialize" event or overriding the ``_initialize`` method.
 This is because a page can be instantiated during application startup and would then decrease performance if the widgets would be added during constructor call.
 The initialize event and the ``_initialize`` lifecycle method are only called when the page is shown for the first time.

 Lets try it!
-Create another page class “Tweets” in the “source/class/mobiletweets/page” folder:
+Create another page class "Tweets" in the "source/class/mobiletweets/page" folder:
 ::

     qx.Class.define("mobiletweets.page.Tweets",